BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

       for: 1m
 ```

-Prometheus generates alerts that it sends to AlertManager.
+Prometheus generates alerts that it sends to 2 redundant AlertManager instances, in a separate account that centralises alerts from all our clusters.
 We have several possibilities then:

 * Send alerts on Slack dedicated channels